kitschpatrol/yanki-obsidian/README.md

 No. The Yanki plugin has a [settings option](#ignore-folder-notes) to ignore folder notes, which is enabled by default.

-### I've installed Anki-Connect, but am still getting connection errors
+### I've installed AnkiConnect, but am still getting connection errors

-If the automatic permission request fails, you might need to configure Anki-Connect to accept connections from Obsidian.
+If the automatic permission request fails, you might need to configure AnkiConnect to accept connections from Obsidian.

 In Anki, select _Tools → Add-ons_ from the menu, then select _AnkiConnect_ from the list, and click the _Config_ button in the lower right.
 In the ensuing modal, add `"app://obsidian.md"` to the `webCorsOriginList` array, like so: